FAQs - All Volunteers

 The Florida Mission of Mercy seeks to have a positive impact on communities by providing important access to dental care while restoring dignity and creating smiles.

-We are happy to announce that the ninth Florida Mission of Mercy will be held in Lakeland, FL at the RP Funding Center.
+We are happy to announce that the tenth Florida Mission of Mercy will be held in Daytona Beach, FL at Mainland High School

 Florida Mission of Mercy